Call us free on 0808 168 9540

 Allowing Japanese knotweed to escape from your land could attract third party litigation action and/or civil proceedings against you.
 If you allow knotweed to spread onto an adjacent property an order could be served under nuisance legislation.
-Not taking appropriate measures to remove Japanese knotweed could also quite easily result in spreading it and therefore breaking the law.
+Not taking appropriate measures to identify and remove Japanese knotweed could also quite easily result in spreading it and therefore breaking the law.

 Civil litigation is by far the most active area of law in terms of action taken against people who allow knotweed to cause problems for others.
 In comparison with other legislation, the fines and costs associated with litigation are often much greater.

 At Phlorum we have significant experience in providing Japanese knotweed expert witness services in legal cases involving knotweed.
 This includes attendance at court, the Lands Tribunal and at Public Inquiries.
 We also have a partnership with a specialist practice in this area to assist in clients recovering treatment costs in Japanese knotweed legal cases.

 We have been called upon as Expert Witnesses in high-profile Japanese knotweed cases, including the Williams and Waistell v Network Rail landmark legal case in which Phlorum provided the support in both claimants’ actions against the rail operator.

 The Police, Environment Agency and Local Authorities are not obliged to control Japanese knotweed on behalf of a landowner.
 Responsibility usually rests on the landlord or tenant of the land.